 "I didn't know it was that expensive," Robbie said defensively.
 The table erupted into chaos as everybody began shouting at Robbie.
-Even Cat was furious (that in itself was never a good sign).
+Even Cat was furious (that was never a good sign).

 Just as Robbie looked like he was on the verge of breaking down and crawling underneath the table, Sikowitz hushed them all.

 "Robbie can't help what he is.
 Nevertheless, we don't have enough money to pay the check," he explained to the manager.

 "Well sir, I'm sorry but payment is required or I'm going to have to call the police."